 This incident illustrates how, even with the world’s best data classification and anomaly detection systems, you need to ensure that you have the ability to take action.
 To secure their cloud data, organizations have been shifting to a zero-trust model, where no entity is deemed trustworthy and given access until their risk level is verified.
 But to make efficient access policy decisions that don't hinder productivity, you need integrated insights.

 In addition to telemetry about users, apps and data, the Lookout Cloud Security Platform also includes endpoint security.
 With employees now using whatever device they have at their disposal to work, organizations are constantly exposed to the risks and threats that may reside on those endpoints.
 By understanding the sensitivity level of your data as well as the fluctuating risk levels of users, apps, and endpoints, we enable organizations to make intelligent access decisions.

-To learn more about how you can secure your organization’s data in a cloud-first environment, watch our webinar about protecting cloud data in the wake of the Pfizer data leak.
+To learn more about how you can secure your organization’s data in a cloud-first environment, take a look at this video on how you can detect and prevent malicious data exfiltration by employees.